 The album opens with gospel-flavored piano and sweet vocal harmonies, but those are a classic case of misdirection: the song quickly shifts gears into something that truly is transcendent powerpop.
 “Why Don’t We?” doesn’t copy the sound and style of Badfinger, Big Star or the ‘berries, but it’s very much a piece with their sort of highly melodic, midtempo rock.
 Equal parts melody and crunch, with a chorus that burrows itself into the listener’s head: those are the hallmarks of the best of the subgenre.
 And they’re served up in great volume on this, the opening cut on the band’s self-titled debut.

 The quality doesn’t waver.
-“Haven Knows” is a yearning, melancholy number that feels a bit like Fountains of Wayne crossed with Phil Seymour, and the lyrics even squeeze a mention of “yellow pills” into the chorus.
+“Heaven Knows” is a yearning, melancholy number that feels a bit like Fountains of Wayne crossed with Phil Seymour, and the lyrics even squeeze a mention of “yellow pills” into the chorus.
 The creamy vocal harmonies signal that yes indeed, claims as to Your Academy’s greatness might not be wide of the mark.

 The band dials things down for the balladry of “Sunrise.”
 It’s filled with energy, just of a different kind.
 The group’s sound isn’t retro; it’s classic.
 But then “Better Alone Together” swings for the fences, with a grand feel that recalls the finest moments from Badfinger’s ill-fated opus, Wish You Were Here.